-SmartParents expert Dr Christopher Chong, a consultant obstetrician, gynaecologist and urogynaecologist at Gleneagles Hospital, says that no one knows the real cause.
+SmartParents expert Dr Christopher Chong, a consultant obstetrician, gynaecologist and urogynaecologist, says that no one knows the real cause.
 Although he has encountered this condition every now and then, it’s rare ― he has seen it in just 1 per cent of his patients, who report subtle, mild symptoms.
 No one knows whether the cause is psychological or physiological, although several small studies have shown hormonal changes ― such as prolactin and testosterone levels ― in the man.

 Benjamin Sng, 43, recalled battling nausea when his wife, Lily Tan, 36, was pregnant with their son.